hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ---

 # Rock Paper Scissors Game
 Have you ever wondered how to build a game with Python?
 Have you ever wanted to build your own game but didn't because it was hard?
-Well, today I'm going to show you how to build one and you know what?
-It's very simple!
+Well, today I'm going to show you how to build one and show you just how simple it can be!

-So let's get started.

 ![homepage](https://cloud-8p13u30yt.vercel.app/rps.png)